Packaging & Waste

 What next?

 As a sector we recognise the important role Deposit Return Schemes can play in reducing environmental impacts and contributing towards a circular economy.
-We are committed to working collaboratively and cohesively across-sectors, as well as with the Scottish Government, Circularity Scotland and DEFRA to ensure a DRS which is functional and effective across the UK is implemented.
+We are committed to working collaboratively and cohesively across-sectors, as well as with the Scottish Government, DEFRA, DAERA and the Welsh Government to ensure a DRS which is functional and effective across the UK is implemented.
 However, it is important to note, the proposed schemes will add very significant cost and complexity into brewing and pub operations and supply chains at a time when the sector already faces significant cost challenges.

 Scotland